 Most of the feces accumulates inside the attic and walls of the house, of course, but sometimes droppings fall out and gather on the ground like this.

 How do I clean bat feces out of my attic?
 If you have had bats in your home, then you know that they will leave their droppings anywhere.
 Most think of this as an inconvenience, like if a mouse were in your home popping as it moved around, but the truth is that bat feces is much more dangerous.
 When touched the feces immediately breaks apart and becomes airborne.
+Bat feces do contain a lot of insect parts.
+Read about: How many bugs can a bat eat each night?
 The material contains several illnesses and diseases that are quite hazardous to you, and so it is imperative that you are quite careful and thorough when you are cleaning.